ggozad/behaving/README.rst

 behaving
 ========

-*behaving* is a web application testing framework for Behavior-Driver-Development, similar to `Cucumber`_ or `lettuce`_.
+*behaving* is a web application testing framework for Behavior-Driven-Development, similar to `Cucumber`_ or `lettuce`_.
 It differs from these by focusing on multi-user web/email/sms interactions.

 *behaving* is written in python and is based on `behave`_.
 Please refer to *behave*'s excellent `documentation <http://pythonhosted.org/behave/>`_ for a guide on how to use it, how to write your custom steps and make it possible to extend *behaving*.

 Hello world
 -----------

-Starting using *behaving* is pretty easy.
+Starting to use *behaving* is pretty easy.
 Inside some python module, add your *features* consisting each of one or more scenarios.
 These features are Gherkin language files with an extension of ``.feature``.
 In the same directory you should have a steps module which imports the *behaving* steps as well as your own custom steps (more on that later in the setup_ section) .
 Here's a basic example:

 ::